duncanmcclean/guest-entries/README.md

 <!-- /statamic:hide -->

 This repository contains the source code for Guest Entries.
-Guest Entries allows your users to perform CRUD operations on the front-end of your site.
+Guest Entries allows your users to perform CRUD operations on the front-end of your site. (basically [Workshop](https://statamic.com/addons/statamic/workshop) from the v2 days)

 Guest Entries is a commercial addon, to use it in production, you'll need to [purchase a license](https://statamic.com/guest-entries).

-*Guest Entries works in a very similar way to the way [Workshop](https://statamic.com/addons/statamic/workshop) worked in Statamic v2.*

 ## Installation